The World's Mayor Newsletter | Legacy & Media Insights

 If you could have a conversation with your younger self just starting out at university, what's the one piece of advice you'd give yourself about the journey ahead?

 "Never give up.
-I could tell you that everything I have laid my hands on, it might take a longer period.
+I could tell you that everything I have laid my hands on, it's might take a longer period.
 Delay is never a denier, but I always get a positive result.
 I always ensure that the result comes true...
 There was a time when I was very young, I never knew I would go to university.
 It was looking like university is not possible... but the one thing I hold on to is never give up."

 For our global audience, can you paint a picture of the Hult Prize's significance in Nigeria?